-Figure 91.
+Figure 103.
 The WPA2-PSK value is selected from the Network Authentication drop-down list.

 Parameter Description Encryption Key PSK A key for WPA encryption.
 The key can contain digits and/or Latin characters.
 WPA2 Pre- authentication The checkbox activating preliminary authentication (displayed only for the WPA2-PSK and WPA-PSK/WPA2-PSK mixed authentication types).
 WPA Encryption An encryption method: TKIP , AES , or TKIP+AES .
+For the wireless network operating modes which support 802.11n standard (see the value of the Wireless mode drop-down list on the Wi-Fi / Basic settings page), the AES value is only available.
 WPA renewal The time period (in seconds), at the end of which a new key for WPA encryption is generated.
 When the value 0 is specified for this field, the key is not renewed.